 Many articles and publications on the topic of digital transformation make it clear how important corporate culture is.
 Digital companies have already discovered that without a suitable culture, DevOps is just theater without effect.
 The reasons for this are many and varied.

 Standardization and automation of complex workflows are essential for reproducible quality.
 Manual work steps are slow and prone to errors.
-While Industry 4.0 addressed the automation and flexibilization through machines in production, Industrial DevOps focuses on the growing integration of digital systems across departmental and corporate boundaries.
+While Industry 4.0 addressed automation and flexibilization through machines in production, Industrial DevOps focuses on the growing integration of digital systems across departmental and corporate boundaries.

 Complex software projects are expensive.
 However, digital companies have identified long decision-making processes and sometimes unnecessary administrative effort as possible causes.